Filó

 Filipe André Paula da Rocha (born 19 May 1972), known as Filó, is a Portuguese former footballer who played as a centre-back, and a current manager.

 He played mostly for Espinho, while also representing Paços de Ferreira in the Primeira Liga and Penafiel in the second tier.
-As a manager, he briefly led Paços in the top flight in 2019, and worked with six teams in the second division.
+As a manager, he briefly led Paços in the top flight in 2019, and worked with seven teams in the second division.

 Playing career

 Born in Espinho, Filó spent most of his career in three spells with hometown club S.C.
 Espinho, totalling 66 Primeira Liga games and one goal for them and F.C.
 Paços de Ferreira.
 Most of his career was in the second tier, with 178 games and 9 goals for Espinho and F.C.
 Penafiel.